amsliu/amsliu.github.io/index.md

 ⭐ Why You Should Consider Me:

 At Microsoft, I've fostered a growth mindset with the humbleness to learn from senior colleagues and the willingness to help others.
-I have a strong desire to grow my career and I'm very passionate about the intersection of technology, language, and education.
+In addition to a solid background in supporting Azure cloud services, I have a strong desire to grow my career and I'm very passionate about the intersection of technology, education, and language.

 🚀 What I'm Looking For:

-I'm seeking a role (in the US or remote) that will allow me to learn more about new technologies and to grow as a technical writer, localization strategist, and/or instructional designer.
+I'm seeking a role (in the US or remote) that will allow me to learn more about new technologies and to grow as a technical writer, instructional designer, content developer and/or support engineer.
 If you are a hiring manager or recruiter, I would love to work with you!

 ---